+During 2022/23 the Risk Policy and Risk Register were reviewed by a working party, which resulted in a more streamlined risk register.
 The Board of Trustees has reviewed the key risks to which the Kite Academy Trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Board of Trustees is of the view that there is a formal ongoing process for identifying, evaluating and managing the Trust's significant risks, which has been in place for the period 1 September 2021 to 31 August 2022 and up to the date of approval of the Annual Report and Financial Statements.
-This process is regularly reviewed by the Board of Trustees.
+The Board of Trustees is of the view that there is a formal ongoing process for identifying, evaluating and managing the Trust's significant risks, which has been in place for the period 1 September 2022 to 31 August 2023 and up to the date of approval of the Annual Report and Financial Statements.